-- 1) prepared at the individual's primary residence. - 2) not a potentially hazardous food product.
+- 1) prepared at the individual's primary residence. - 2) not a Time/Temperature Control for Safety (TCS) food product.
 See page 3. - 3) prepared using proper sanitary procedures including (A) proper hand washing; (B) sanitizing the container or other packaging in which the food product is contained; (C) storing the food product safely; (D) producing the food product in a food preparation or packaging area in which animals are not present; and (E) cleaning and sanitizing of surfaces that have contact with the food product. - 4) in a sealed package that allows a consumer to determine if the product has been tampered with. - 5) labeled according to requirements.
 See page 2. - 6) prepared by an individual who has a current Certified Food Handler certificate issued by an American National Standards Institute (ANSI) issuer and made available upon request of the consumer or health department. - 7) sold in person, by telephone, or through the Internet; AND - 8) delivered to the end consumer in person, by mail, or by a third-party carrier only within the State of Indiana AND documentation of product shipping/mailing address of each end consumer is maintained for at least one year after date of sale by electronic or paper form.

-What makes a food potentially hazardous or non-potentially hazardous?
+What makes a food TCS and non-TCS?

-Foods that may create a public health risk are considered potentially hazardous foods and may NOT be produced and sold under the HBV exemption.
-A potentially hazardous food product includes a food that requires temperature control.
-In general, any food that has ingredients, packaging, and/or storage conditions that could lead to a human health risk is considered potentially hazardous.
+Foods that may create a public health risk are considered Time/Temperature Control for Safety and may NOT be produced and sold under the HBV exemption.
+A TCS food product includes a food that requires temperature control.
+In general, any food that has ingredients, packaging, and/or storage conditions that could lead to a human health risk is considered TCS.
 See page 3.